 Bank of Uganda repurchase agreements should also include a cushion to protect current assets

-There is a threat on these companies balance sheets as they will have credit impaired assets of more than Ugx.
+There is a threat to these companies balance sheets as they will have credit-impaired assets of more than Ugx.
 100 billion especially for those banks that have lent to individuals like Centenary.
 These assets are set to default on their payments as most businesses have closed.
-We expect this figure to soar even bigger on a bottom up assessment of each facility.
+We expect this figure to soar even bigger on a bottom-up assessment of each facility.

-In case of bail out, the Central Bank should issue a Wealth Fund in form of convertible debt
+In case of the bailout, the Central Bank should issue a Wealth Fund in form of convertible debt

-Banks that will struggle and fail to come out of this liquidity dump will ask for bail outs.
-Of coure government has bailed out a number of firms but at what cost.
-Bail outs are good if the management teams learn from what happened.
-However, those firms that have been applying for persistent bail out might have to offer BoU equity holdings in exchange for financial aid.
+Banks that will struggle and fail to come out of this liquidity dump will ask for bailouts.
+Of course, the government has bailed out a number of firms but at what cost.
+Bailouts are good if the management teams learn from what happened.
+However, those firms that have been applying for persistent bailout might have to offer BoU equity holdings in exchange for financial aid.

 This fund will then be financed either by selling back that stake at an interest or maintaining their share positions.
 All the liquidity leveraged from each year will be reinvested in the wealth fund for future shocks.
 Reason being, to bail out these firms, we might need more than a trillion shillings.
 Let the central bank use this as an opportunity to prepare for other crises.